Skip to main content

 A manager reports

 Ranjeet knows her first duty is to protect clients by making sure staff are providing safe care.
 Given the safety implications from the health record audit and Kelsey's observed behaviour, Ranjeet knows she will need to put Kelsey on leave while she investigates.
-She sets up an immediate meeting with Kelsey, her union representative, and a human resource liaison to review the concerns.
+Ranjeet sets up an immediate meeting with Kelsey, her union representative, and a human resource liaison to review the concerns.
 During the meeting, Kelsey asks for a medical leave.
 Keep reading»

 What are your thoughts?